-Pursuant to a Custody Agreement, U.S. Bank National Association, 1555 North Rivercenter Drive, Milwaukee, Wisconsin 53212, serves as the custodian (the "Custodian") of each Fund's assets.
-The Custodian holds and administers the assets in each Fund's portfolios.
-Pursuant to the Custody Agreement, the Custodian receives an annual fee based on the Trust's total average daily net assets, subject to a minimum annual fee, and certain settlement charges.
-The Custodian is also entitled to reimbursement for certain out-of-pocket expenses.
+Pursuant to a Custody Agreement, U.S. Bank National Association ("U.S. Bank"), 1555 North Rivercenter Drive, Milwaukee, Wisconsin 53212, serves as the custodian (the "Custodian") of the Funds' assets.
+U.S. Bank is the parent company of Global Fund Services.
+The Custodian holds and administers the assets in the Funds' portfolios.
+Pursuant to the Custody Agreement, the Custodian receives an annual fee from the Adviser based on the Trust's total average daily net assets, subject to a minimum annual fee, and certain settlement charges.
+The Custodian also is entitled to certain out-of-pocket expenses.